 For the past 10 years, I’ve been provoking new insight through adventure and play.
 I thrive on expanding people’s horizons with first-hand experience and broadening our ability to empathically imagine the experience of others.
 I’m driven by an innate appetite for exploration and coloring outside the lines.
 My work has taken the form of games, adventures, gatherings, documentary media, and educational endeavors.

-As a Senior Designer at SYPartners in New York City, I create systems of human-led, purpose-driven transformation at the individual, organizational, and societal level.
+As a Senior Designer at SYPartners in New York City, I help create systems of human-led, purpose-driven transformation at the individual, organizational, and societal level.

 Independently, I’m exploring the design of transformative social experiences by comparing sex parties, funerals, and wilderness trips.
-The research started through graduate work at the School of Visual Arts’ Design Research Program and is now supported by a research residency at NEW INC of the New Museum.
+The research started through graduate work at the School of Visual Arts’ Design Research Program and went public through a research residency at NEW INC of the New Museum.

 I advise documentary and educational organizations, including:

 - The Heart Radio, a Peabody Award nominated podcast about sex and intimacy.